Can I Sue My Education Loan Company for Harassment?

 • They cannot call you during “regular" business hours if you have special work circumstances (e.g., you work the graveyard shift at a hospital and you need rest and sleep during the daytime).
 Also, they cannot call your place of work if your employer asks them to stop.

 • They cannot communicate with you if you give them written notice that you want to be left alone, unless it's to give you notice that they're suing you, stopping collection, or pursuing you in any other way that is legally permitted.
-Even then, if you are represented by an attorney, they're not allowed to contact you directly and must go through your lawyer instead.
+Even then, if you are represented by an attorney, they're not allowed to contact you directly and must go through your lawyer.

 • They cannot communicate with you after you've requested proof that you owe money until they have provided you with that proof.

-Other Prohibited Behavior
+Other Prohibited Behavior by Debt Collection Agencies

 Unfortunately, collection agencies have a reputation for being aggressive.
 Sometimes they will skirt the rules by finding other ways to intimidate you even if you ask them to stop calling you.
 A debt collector will sometimes purposefully engage in unfair tactics to put you in the desperate position of calling them when they know they can no longer call you themselves.